- December 1, 2016

 How Gum Disease is Treated

-The traditional approach to treating gum disease is to use metal instruments to remove the tartar.
+The traditional approach to treating gum disease is through a deep teeth cleaning.
+This process is done by using metal instruments to remove the tartar.
 Remember, tartar is harder than your dental enamel; there’s no way that you can remove it by brushing and flossing.
 Trying to remove tartar yourself with an instrument of some kind can damage your enamel, and that’s the last thing you want.

 When tartar is above the gum line, the process of removing it is called dental scaling.
 When it’s below the gum line, the process is called root planing because it also involves polishing the roots to give bacteria fewer places to hide.